 The Foodbank offers emergency food to local people in crisis.

 Local agencies, such as schools and health teams, identify individuals and families who are going hungry due to a time of crisis.
-They are issued with a voucher which enables them to attend a session at the food bank and exchange the voucher for emergency food, usually enough for up to three days.
+They are issued with a voucher which enables them to visit a session at the Foodbank and exchange the voucher for emergency food, usually enough for up to three days.

-There are a number of collection points around the village for donations of basic essential foods from the general public including one at the CARESCO Centre, the CARESCO Charity shop, Sawtry Co-op Foodstore, Sawtry Methodist Church, All Saints' Church and once a month at St Benedicts' Catholic Community who meet in the WI Hall.
+There are a number of collection points around the village for donations of basic essential foods from the general public including one at the CARESCO Centre, the CARESCO Charity Shop, Sawtry Co-op Foodstore, Sawtry Methodist Church and All Saints C of E.

 The sorts of foods that we need are listed below:

 Please remember that all donations need to be well in date and undamaged and that we can’t accept frozen, chilled or home-made items.
-If preferred, we can also receive monetary donations which the team will use to top up any gaps or to buy other essentials such as tin openers.
+If preferred, we can also receive monetary donations which the team will use to top up any gaps or to buy other essentials such as baby food.